 Black Screen errors mostly occur when there is some issue with the hardware internal or external.
-So, before you move ahead to the solutions, remove all secondary devices like printers, USB, Mouse & Keyboard, and restart your PC.
-If the BSOD was occurring due to one of the removed peripheral devices, your computer may start working alright.
+So, before you move ahead to the solutions, remove all secondary devices like printers, USBs, Mouse & Keyboards, and restart your PC.
+If the BSOD was occurring due to one of the removed peripheral devices, your computer may start working all right.

 Prolonged usage of any disk drive may block some of its sectors and make it troublesome to use.
 This is why one should regularly check and remove the bad sectors that generate automatically on the hard drive.
 Windows 11 comprises an excellent tool that can easily check its internal disk drives for possible corruption.
 Here’s how you can inspect hard disk on Windows 11 –

 - Launch Command Prompt as an administrator.

 - When the UAC window prompts, hit Yes to authorize this action of yours.

 - On the elevated console, type the following, and press Enter –

 Note: ‘CHKDSK’ stands for Disk Status upon activation and the letters afterward have their usual meaning.